-As we noted, on the current record claim 1 is reasonably interpreted to encompass PH20 polypeptides with some hyaluronidase activity.
-But even if we were to agree with Patent Owner that immunization using PH20 polypeptide as a contraceptive antigen serves to satisfy the utility requirement for the instant claims, there is a similar concern as to whether modified PH20 polypeptides with significant differences from the native protein as encompassed by claim 1 would maintain the antigenic determinants necessary to function as contraceptives.
+As explained above, on the current record claim 1 is reasonably interpreted to require that the recited "modified PH20 polypeptide" has hyaluronidase activity.
+But even if we were to agree with Patent Owner that this term also encompasses inactive mutants and immunization using PH20 polypeptide as a contraceptive antigen serves to satisfy the utility requirement for such, there is a similar concern as to whether modified PH20 polypeptides with significant differences from the native protein as encompassed by claim 1 would maintain the antigenic determinants necessary to function as contraceptives.
 See Ex.
-1003 ¶ 113.
+1003 ¶¶ 113-116.

-Although we agree with Patent Owner on the current record that the claims do not encompass the six species specifically excluded by the '520 patent (see Ex.
-1001, 77:53-59) because they do not contain a modification at position 324, as claimed (see PO Resp.
-45-46), we are not persuaded by Dr. Triggs-Raine's statement that "the diversity of the claims is significantly limited to at least 91% sequence identity; therefore, a POSA would have understood that the claims encompass a very homogeneous group of modified PH20 polypeptides."
+Although we agree with Patent Owner on the present record that the challenged claims do not encompass the six multiply-modified species the Specification says not to make (see Ex.
+1001, 77:53-59) because they do not contain a modification at position 320 (see Prelim.
+Resp.
+45), we are not persuaded by Dr. Triggs-Raine's statement that "the diversity of the claims is significantly limited to at least 91% sequence identity; therefore, a POSA would have understood that the claims encompass a very homogeneous group of modified PH20 polypeptides."
 Ex.
 2055 ¶ 104.

-That the modified PH20 polypeptides would be very homogenous in function is contradicted both by evidence in the '520 patent itself and by Dr. Hecht and Dr. Parker.
-The '520 patent discloses synthesis of 6,753 single amino acid mutations in residues 1-447 of SEQ ID NO: 3.
+That the modified PH20 polypeptides would be very homogenous in function is contradicted both by evidence in the '652 patent itself and by Dr. Hecht and Dr. Parker.
+The '652 patent discloses synthesis of a library of 6,753 single amino acid mutations in residues 1-447 of SEQ ID NO: 3.
 See Ex.
-1001, 194:14-67.
-The '520 patent teaches that just under 10% of these mutations, i.e. over 600, "exhibit activity that is increased compared to wildtype."
-Id. at 228:25-26.
-Dr. Hecht, reviewing the '520 patent, states that "Table 10 contains a compilation of tested 'inactive mutants' with 3,380 entries in it."
+1001, 194:24-46.
+The '652 patent teaches that just under 10% of these mutations, i.e., over 600, "exhibit activity that is increased compared to wildtype."
+Id. at 227:24-25.
+Dr. Hecht, reviewing the '652 patent, states that "Table 10 contains a compilation of tested 'inactive mutants' with 3,380 entries in it."
 Ex.
-1003 ¶ 103.
-Although Dr. Hecht notes some inconsistencies in the data in the '520 patent, see id. ¶ 104, he states that the '520 patent data shows that "57.1% were inactive, and 29.4% others had activity <100%."
-Id. ¶ 105.
+1003 ¶ 106.
+Although Dr. Hecht notes some inconsistencies in the data in the '652 patent, see id. ¶ 107, he explains that the '652 patent data shows that "57.1% were inactive, and 29.4% others had activity <100%."
+Id. ¶ 108.

-Thus, the '520 patent evidences that even when only a single mutation is made in the PH20 polypeptide, that single mutation is more likely than not to alter the structure in such a way as to inactivate the hyaluronidase activity found in the native PH20 polypeptide.
+Thus, the '652 patent evidences that even when only a single mutation is made in the PH20 polypeptide, that single mutation is more likely than not to alter the structure in such a way as to inactivate the hyaluronidase activity found in the native PH20 polypeptide.